gitlabhq/gitlabhq/doc/ci/environments.md

 By stopping an environment, you are effectively terminating its recording of the deployments that happen in it.

->**Note:**
+A branch is associated with an environment when the CI pipeline that is created for this branch, was recently deployed to this environment.
+You can think of the CI pipeline as the glue between the branch and the environment:
-Starting with GitLab 8.14, dynamic environments will be stopped automatically when their associated branch is removed.
+`branch ➔ CI pipeline ➔ environment`.

-There is a special case where environments can be manually closed.
+There is a special case where environments can be manually stopped.
 That can happen if you provide another job for that matter.
 The syntax is a little tricky since a job calls another job to do the job.